Major Programs and Events

 The Commons Lecture Series (Year-long)

 Among other academic events throughout the year, we host a number of annual lectures, including the Crawford Lecture, inspired by Frank Crawford, the wife of Cornelius Crawford; the Murray Lecture, in honor of Walter Murray, Jr.; and the Lawson Lecture, in honor of Rev. James Lawson.
 The Crawford Lecture highlights the accomplishments of women and promotes the empowerment of female leaders, while the Murray Lecture is held in tribute to African American trailblazers.
-Finally, the Lawson Lecture is held in conjunction with The Commons Reading, and the speaker addresses the new class in the fall on various themes or ideas associated with the reading.
+Finally, the Lawson Lecture is held in conjunction with The Campus Reading, and the speaker addresses the new class in the fall on various themes or ideas associated with the reading.

 Fall for the Arts (Family Weekend)